Document Optimization for Black-Box Retrieval via Reinforcement Learning: Ablations and Design Choices

 \section{Ablations and Design Choices}

 We analyze key design choices in our approach, focusing on the reward formulation and weak supervision strategy.
-All ablations are conducted on three code retrieval datasets, using a reduced optimization budget but otherwise the same training protocol as in the main experiments.
+All ablations are conducted on three code retrieval datasets, using a reduced optimization budget but otherwise the same training protocol as in the main experiments (with OpenAI text-emb-small as the retriever).

 \textbf{Reward function choice.} \autoref{tab:reward_function_choice} shows that all learned reward variants improve over the zero-shot baseline, supporting document optimization with reinforcement learning as a general framework.
 The strongest overall results are achieved by the ranking-based reward that uses both positive and negative queries.
-Negative queries consistently help under both ranking-based and similarity-based objectives, indicating that penalizing irrelevant matches is important for learning effective document transformations.
+Negative queries consistently help under both ranking-based and similarity-based objectives, indicating that discouraging spurious irrelevant matches is important for learning effective document transformations.

-\textbf{Weak supervision} \autoref{tab:weak_supervision} compares strategies for constructing negative queries, including random sampling and hard negative mining, as well as varying the number of negatives per document.
+\textbf{Weak supervision.} \autoref{tab:weak_supervision} compares strategies for constructing negative queries, including random sampling and hard negative mining, as well as varying the number of negatives per document.
 We find that hard negatives outperform random sampling.
 Increasing the number of negatives yields diminishing returns, with the strongest results obtained using 5 hard negatives.